Director Valerie Lapin Ganley will show her film The Long Ride followed by a Q&A with the audience.

 The Long Ride is a timely new documentary about the historic 2003 Immigrant Workers Freedom Ride which sparked the new Civil Rights Movement for immigrant workers in the United States.
 Alarmed by increasing workplace abuses, more than 900 immigrants and allies traveled from ten cities across the country to focus public attention on the plight of immigrant workers and call for reform of the broken immigration system.
 The film follows the journey of more than 100 Riders from Northern California to Washington.
 At the time that the Immigrant Workers Freedom Ride was launched, Ms. Lapin was working with the Hotel Employees & Restaurant Employees Union, Local 2 in San Francisco.
 She was asked to be a Freedom Rider and document the experiences of her fellow Freedom Riders traveling across the country from Northern California.

-The Long Ride won an Honorable Mention at the Contra El Silencio Todas Las Voces film festival in Mexico City.
-It also screened at the Festival Internacional Cine de América in Pachuca.
+The Long Ride won the Best Documentary Award at the Immigration Film Festival in Washington, DC in October 2018.
+The festival showcases films about the experiences of immigrants, refugees and asylum seekers, along with providing information on how to get involved with organizations that support resettlement and political action.
+The film won an Honorable Mention at the Contra El Silencio Todas Las Voces film festival in Mexico City and was screened at the Festival Internacional Cine de América in Pachuca.
 The first and second screenings were so popular that the programmers added a third screening.
 It was the only film shown three times.
-Additional screenings at
+An additional screening was at

 the Festival De Cine PolÍtico Dirigido Por Mujeres in Madrid (September

 For more information on the film, click here.